 The original real and personal property data used by WAG on behalf of the CADs have been maintained on the CAD computer system.
-The district and contract appraisal personnel have updated that information based on field review, renditions, newspaper articles, publicly available news releases and government reports.
-For Commercial vehicles, an outside vendor, Just Texas, provides the appraisers with a listing of vehicles registered commercially in El Paso County.
+The district and contract appraisal personnel have updated that information based on field review, renditions, and personal contact information.
+For Commercial vehicles, an outside vendor, Just Texas, provides the appraisers with a listing of vehicles registered commercially in the County.
 The vendor develops this listing from the Texas Department of Transportation Title and Registration Division records.
 As new facilities are built, the appraisal personnel collect all the real and personal property data necessary to value the property initially and thereafter update the information when the property is again visited.
 Other sources of data include publications such as the Texas Register regarding waste control permits, various refining and chemical industry magazine articles, and Texas Industrial Expansion articles on new construction.